7 Historical Books Like Before We Were Yours

 3. Burial Rites

 The book follows the story of Agnes, who is the last person to be put on death row in Iceland.
-We follow her story unfold against a stark backdrop.
+We follow her story unfolding against a stark backdrop.
 Fun fact!
-Hannah Kent, an Australian, moved to Iceland and lived in a little Icelandic cabin while writing this book.
+While writing this book, Hannah Kent, an Australian, moved to Iceland and lived in a little Icelandic cabin.
 She wanted her writing to emulate the landscape she was writing about.
-So you can say that her writing is very descriptive, lyrical, and extremely transformative.
+So, you can say that her writing is very descriptive, lyrical, and highly transformative.

 We follow the woman’s final days before execution unfolds throughout this book.
 Also, we are slowly drawn into her past as we watch the brutal murder of her former master.
-Hannah Kent writes an extremely emotive and haunting landscape that we found in Before We Were Yours.
-So I would highly recommend this if you want to be transported into a very vast, shocking existence that we could not even imagine ourselves.
+Hannah Kent writes a highly emotive and haunting landscape that we found in Before We Were Yours.
+So I would highly recommend this if you want to be transported into a vast, shocking existence that we could not imagine ourselves.

 Author: Hannah Kent